propeldata/propel-nextjs-starter-app/README.md

 ## Run your local development server

-1. Run `yarn` to install dependencies.
+1. Run `npm install` to install dependencies.
-2. Run `yarn dev` to launch the local development server.
+2. Run `npm start` to launch the local development server.
 3. Browse to https://localhost:3000.
 4. Select your Metric from the drop-down menu.
 5. Choose one of the sample charts, either a time series or counter visualization.